Genoa Climate & Temperature

 - Genoa has a hot mediterranean/ dry-summer subtropical climate (Köppen-Geiger classification: Csa) that is mild with moderate seasonality.
 Summers are dry and hot due to the domination of subtropical high pressure systems while winters experience moderate temperatures and changeable, rainy weather due to the polar front.
 These climates usually occur on the western sides of continents between the latitudes of 30° and 45°.
 Vegetation is adapted to the dry summers and is fragrant and oily making it susceptable to fire.
 The typical Mediterranean climate average monthly temperatures in excess of 22.0 °C (71.6 °F) in its warmest month and an average in the coldest month between 18 to -3 °C (64 to 27 °F) with at least four months above 10 °C (50 °F).
 Seasonality is moderate (Köppen-Geiger classification: Csa).

-- The mean annual temperature is 15.6 degrees Celsius (60 degrees Fahrenheit).
+- The mean temperature is 15.6 degrees Celsius (60 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 15.95 °C (28.7°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.